therealjsie/lamp-app/README.md

 You can for example start the application exposing port `9090` like this:
 `APP_PORT=9090 java -jar target/dropwizard-example-1.0-SNAPSHOT.jar server config.yml`

-# Accessing the service after deployment
+# Accessing the service after deployment to AKS

-The provided service is currently only accessible through a public IP.
+The provided service is accessible through public IP.
 The IP is provisioned through an Azure load balancer.
 The health check can be accessed like this:

 ```
 export SERVICE_IP=$(kubectl get ingress lamp-http -n lamp -o jsonpath={.status.loadBalancer.ingress[0].ip})